agiliopadua/compute_fep/examples/CC-CO/README.md

     fep.py 300 < fep10.lmp

-The outputs are in kcal/mol and can be compared with the experimental value of -6.93 kcal/mol and with simulation value from the literature: and -6.7 kcal/mol [Jorgensen, Ravimohan, J Chem Phys 83 (1985) 3050], -6.8 kcal/mol [Goette, Grubmüller, J Comp Chem 30 (2007) 447].
+The outputs are in kcal/mol and can be compared with the experimental value of -6.93 kcal/mol and with simulation value from the literature:
+-6.7 kcal/mol [Jorgensen, Ravimohan, J Chem Phys 83 (1985) 3050], -6.8
+kcal/mol [Goette, Grubmüller, J Comp Chem 30 (2007) 447].

-This example calculation is intended for tutorial purposes only.
+These example calculations are for tutorial purposes only.
 The results may not be of research quality (not enough sampling, no evaluation of ideal-gas contributions, etc.)